BeyondQuality/beyondquality/research/public_speaking.md

 @mesutdurukal: Beat your imposter syndrome.
 I know a good way for this: Embrace the idea that you are not claiming to teach people something they don't know.
 You are going to share your story.
 Ok, now you are safe, no one can better know your story.

 @sharovatov: We humans are social creatures, and standing in front of a room full of eyes locked on us taps into some very old instincts.
 We value social approval, and consciously or not, we're asking ourselves: is my content good enough, or is it just banal?
 Most people outgrow this fear with experience and gradually become more natural on stage.

+## 13. Don't rush

+@RikardEdgren001: It takes months for me to create a great talk; several iterations with the necessary rest for sub-conscious reflection.

 ## Storytelling & Talk structure